Wilderness Soak: Krossneslaug Pool Exploration

 How Krossneslaug Swimming Pool was Formed

-Krossneslaug is a natural hot spring that was created due to the volcanic landscape in the Westfjords.
-This area of Iceland is known to be the oldest part of the country, which means it is the region least affected by the volcano rift valley that sits in Central Iceland.
+Krossneslaug is a natural hot spring created by the volcanic landscape in the Westfjords.
+This area of Iceland is known to be the oldest part of the country, which means it is the region least affected by the volcano rift valley in Central Iceland.
 The hot water comes from a hot spring at the top of the hill and is located right by the beach.

 When the water reaches the deepness of the earth and comes in contact with the heat from volcanic sources a hot spring begins to form.
 After the water heats up, it rises through gaps which causes the volcanic compositions to appear in the hot springs.